-Marilynn Thoma Scholar in Art of the Spanish Americas
+Marilynn Thoma Scholar and Assistant Professor in Art of the Spanish Americas

 PhD, Art History, University of New Mexico